-Chris Brogan is a friend and someone who has a lot of ideas to share.
+Chris Brogan is someone who has a lot of ideas to share.

 I follow him on all channels because I enjoy seeing photos of him playing with his kids, seeing what products he is loving these days and reading what is on his mind.